ray-project/deltacat/README.md

 # DeltaCAT

-DeltaCAT provides a portable Pythonic Data Catalog API powered by Ray.
-It provides distributed compute implementations allowing you to efficiently read, write, and manage your existing data catalogs reliably at scale using Ray.
+DeltaCAT provides a portable Pythonic Data Catalog powered by Ray.
+It provides distributed compute implementations allowing you to efficiently read, write, and manage a data catalog reliably at scale using Ray.
 It lets you define and manage fast, scalable, ACID-compliant data catalogs and has been used to successfully manage exabyte-scale enterprise data lakes.